 Zendaya and Tom Holland raise sighs with photo and romantic message

-Love does not respect even superheroes and it is that despite the fact that it was forbidden to be romantically related, Tom Hollandwho gives life to the famous Spiderman, fell in love with his castmate, Zendaya Coleman.
+MEXICO CITY, June 1 (EL UNIVERSAL) .- Love does not respect even superheroes and despite the fact that it was forbidden to be romantically related, Tom Holland, who gives life to the famous “Spiderman”, fell in love with his partner cast, Zendaya Coleman.

 Although the two have kept their romance as private as possible, today the “Euphoria” actress made a sweet post to celebrate her boyfriend’s 26th birthday.